 Smokers who delay quitting by using smokeless products between cigarettes greatly increase their risk of lung cancer.
 They also set themselves up for new health problems caused by smokeless tobacco.

 Marketing smokeless tobacco products

-Tobacco companies have responded to the popular laws that ban smoking in public places by selling smokeless products that can be used in no-smoking settings.
+Tobacco companies have responded to the laws that ban smoking in public places by selling smokeless products that can be used in no-smoking settings.
+Cigarette companies are increasingly producing and marketing smokeless tobacco products to keep their customers using their brand.
 They use ad slogans such as “Anytime.
 Anywhere” and “No Smoking, No Problem” to target smokers who crave nicotine while they are in smoke-free places.
-Free samples and coupons are also offered to encourage people to try these new products.
+Free samples and coupons are often offered to encourage people to try these new products.
 But without smokeless products, these smokers might be motivated to quit smoking completely.

 The tobacco industry is also promoting the idea that switching to smokeless products is a good way to quit smoking.
 These claims are implied rather than stated outright, to avoid having these products regulated as drugs.

 There’s no proof that smokeless tobacco products can actually help smokers quit.
-But there are proven treatments for tobacco addiction, such as nicotine replacement products, prescription drugs, nicotine receptor blockers, and behavioral therapies.
+But there are proven treatments for tobacco addiction, such as nicotine replacement products, prescription drugs, and behavioral therapies.
 These standard treatments have been carefully tested and have been proven to help people quit smoking.

 Laws that affect tobacco marketing